 Please note that some states have specific attendance requirements to be eligible for licensure.
 It is the student's responsibility to determine and meet these requirements for the state(s) in which they plan to practice.
-Career Development and the Registrar will provide students with this information and help them identify a plan to track attendance, if necessary, upon the request of the student.
+Career Development and the Registrar can provide students with this information upon request and help the student identify a plan to track attendance, if requested.

-Students should make every effort to pre-arrange any absence and make arrangements to make up missed work prior to missing class.
+Students should make every effort to pre-arrange any absence and make appropriate and agreed upon arrangements with each individual faculty member to make up missed work prior to missing class.

-Not attending class does not constitute an official withdrawal from the course.
+Not attending class does not constitute an official withdrawal from the course; however, institutional abandonment may forfeit a student's federal aid eligibility